 Where is Lençóis Maranhenses National Park

 We drove for about 4 hours from the capital, Sao Luis, but there are chartered buses, vans, and single/double engine planes that can also get you there.
 The park entrance is 1.2 miles (2 km) from Barreirinhas, across the Rio Preguicas, which we crossed by ferry.

 When to visit Lençóis Maranhenses National Park

 The park is open year-round, but the natural lagoons are formed by rainwater accumulation, and if you go during the dry months, as we did, you might have to walk longer to find the few surviving ponds.

 What to take

-For the excursion, bring and wear as little as possible: a light pack with snacks, water and a camera; wear shorts, t-shirts, sandals, a bathing suit and DEFINITELY a hat, sunglasses and sunscreen.
-It’s the desert and there are no shaded areas to hide from the sun.
+For the excursion, bring and wear as little as possible: a light pack with snacks, water and a camera; wear shorts, t-shirts, sandals, a bathing suit and DEFINITELY a hat, sunglasses and biodegradable sunscreen.
+Biodegradable insect repellent is also good to have.

 Never go to the Lençóis Maranhenses without a guide, whether by 4×4, quad bike or boat; these guides are folks who grew up in the area and know it like the back of their hands.
 The park is rustic, the nature untouched and the dunes go as far as the eye can see.
 It’s dangerous to explore alone!